Woon Wing Yip

-Woon Wing Yip OBE (born December 1937) was a Hong Kong-born British entrepreneur, best known for having started the Wing Yip supermarket chain.
+Woon Wing Yip OBE (December 1937 – 21 September 2025) was a Hong Kong-born British businessman, best known for having started the Wing Yip supermarket chain.

 Early life

 A Hakka born in December 1937 in British Hong Kong, Yip arrived in Hull, England from Hong Kong in 1959 with £2.
 He then worked and later started his own restaurants in the East Anglia region of England, in towns such as Clacton and Ipswich.

 Wing-Yip

 Yip had the ability to speak English and knew that the food wholesale business is more profitable than running a Chinese takeaway.
 Therefore, in 1969, he founded the Wing Yip supermarket in Birmingham.
 The Wing Yip business has since branched out into property development, management and investment, with more than 60 commercial and residential tenants around the country.
 The property portfolio is now worth around £23 million.
 With an annual turnover of £80 million, he became the first Anglo-Chinese tycoon in United Kingdom.